microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/b2xuserflow-post-b2xuserflows.md

 ## Response

-If successful, this method returns a `201 Created` response code and [b2xUserFlow](../resources/b2xuserflows.md) object in the response body.
+If successful, this method returns a `201 Created` response code and a Location header with a URI to the [b2xUserFlow](../resources/b2xuserflows.md) object created for this request, with the `B2X_1` prefix added to the name.
 If unsuccessful, a `4xx` error will be returned with specific details.
-As part of creation, the prefix of `B2X_1` will be added to the ID, so a location header is returned to point to how to get the details of the object you created.

 ## Example